open-telemetry/opentelemetry-collector-contrib/pkg/telemetryquerylanguage/tql/README.md

 #### Paths

 A Path Value is a reference to a telemetry field.
-Paths are made up of string identifiers, dots (`.`), and square brackets combined with a string key (`["key"]`).  **The interpretation of a Path is NOT implemented by the TQL.**  Instead, the user must provide a `PathExpressionParser` that the TQL can use to interpret paths.
+Paths are made up of lowercase identifiers, dots (`.`), and square brackets combined with a string key (`["key"]`).  **The interpretation of a Path is NOT implemented by the TQL.**  Instead, the user must provide a `PathExpressionParser` that the TQL can use to interpret paths.
 As a result, how the Path parts are used is up to the user.
 However, it is recommended, that the parts be used like so:

 - Identifiers are used to map to a telemetry field.
 - Dots (`.`) are used to separate nested fields.